rastogi80496/Ai-Portfolio/README.md

 ## 🙏 Special Thanks

 - **[Pollinations.ai](https://pollinations.ai/)** - For providing the free AI chat API that brings this portfolio to life
-- **GitHub** - For their robust API that enables real-time project data integration
+- **GitHub** - For their robust API that enables real-time project data integration.
-- **You** - For taking the time to explore my work and this portfolio!

----

-💡 *This portfolio is powered by open-source technologies and is itself open-source.
-Feel free to use it as a template for your own portfolio!*